The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Results for the ferromagnetic Ising model

 \item At some temperature range $\Delta T_{\rm trans}$ the aforementioned behaviour collapses to one state, which is located around $z=0$.
 This reflects the restoration of $\mathbb{Z}_2$ symmetry.
 In other words, it corresponds to the case where all the spins are disoriented.

 \item There is a critical point where there is a change in the pattern.
 As the lattice size increases the width of this transition decreases with $\Delta T_{\rm trans} \to 0$ and this step becomes steeper and steeper.
-At $L \to \infty$ the transition is localised right on the critical temperature $T_c$ extracted analytically. \end{itemize}
+At $L \to \infty$ the transition is localized right on the critical temperature $T_c$ extracted analytically. \end{itemize}

-Evidently, plotting the latent dimension as a function of the temperature demonstrates that the autoencoder predicts the two phases.
-Also, it provides to a good approximation the critical temperature.
+Evidently, plotting the latent { variable} as a function of the temperature demonstrates that the autoencoder "notices" the two phases.
+Also, it provides a good approximation of the critical temperature.
 In fact from Fig.~\ref{fig:autoencoder_model} the transition appears to occur right at the critical temperature for $L=150$.
-By fitting the points of the latent dimension which, to a good approximation, behave linearly to a constant as a function of $T$ we can restrict that the collapse of the two states located at $1$ and $-1$ occurs at $T \simeq 2.28(4)$.
-This temporal region is denoted in Fig.~\ref{fig:autoencoder_model} as the shaded area in red.
-In Fig.~\ref{fig:correlation_coefficient} we observe that within this temporal region the value of the absolute correlation coefficient $C_{z,m}$ starts to decrease from $1$.
-This demonstrates that, although highly correlated, the latent dimension and magnetisation are two different quantities. { This result shares similarities with the findings of Ref.~\cite{wetzel2017unsupervised} where the authors showed that the latent variable resulting from an autoencoder and a variational autoencoder has some level of correlation with the order parameter.
+We fit the points of the latent { variable} which, to a good approximation, behave linearly to a constant as a function of $T$.
+This enables us to restrict that the collapse of the two states located at $1$ and $-1$ occurs at $T \simeq 2.28(4)$.
+This { temperature} region is denoted in Fig.~\ref{fig:autoencoder_model} as the shaded area in red.
+In Fig.~\ref{fig:correlation_coefficient} we observe that within this { temperature} region the value of the absolute correlation coefficient $C_{z,m}$ starts to decrease from $1$.
+This demonstrates that, although highly correlated, the latent { variable} and magnetization are two different quantities. { This result shares similarities with the findings of Ref.~\cite{wetzel2017unsupervised} where the authors showed that the latent variable resulting from an autoencoder and a variational autoencoder has some level of correlation with the order parameter.
 The authors used an autoencoder with one fully connected hidden layer with 256 neurons and ReLu activation function and a final layer with a sigmoid activation function.} { A simple explanation of the ability of the autoencoder to detect the phase transition is due to the fact that the variances of data which is fed as input are becoming maximal at the point of the phase transition.
 A possible explanation of the behaviour of the latent variable of being steeper than that of the magnetization close to the critical point is that the choice of non-linear activation function in the network "distorts" and possibly enhances certain contributions to the variances.
 Namely, we have observed that different choices of activation functions would affect the steepness of the average latent variable.
 As a matter of fact, this combination of activation functions maximizes the steepness of the average latent variable close to the critical point.
 A comprehensive study of how different choices of layers, number of neurons and activation functions are affecting the behaviour of the latent variable is under way~\cite{Alexandrou:inpreparation}}.